cecton/blog/content/posts/rust-and-arduino-part2.md

     Well, no.

-    People who does embedded development knows it very well, you need to connect to the serial interface on the board.
+    People who do embedded development know it very well, you need to connect to the serial interface on the board.
 Don't look for some kind of slot, it's not a slot, it's just some of those pins.

     You can use the "USB to TTL Serial Cable".
-Connect first to the pin on the board and then plug the USB.
+Connect to the pin on the board first and then plug the USB.
 The pins on your board should be labeled.
     Otherwise, check the documentation.

     I'm sure at this point you wonder how the hell do you connect a serial cable to the board.
 There are 4 colors: red (seems universally for power), black (seems universally for the ground), yellow/white (RXD), orange/green (TXD).
-The serial work by **NOT CONNECTING THE RED CABLE AT ALL**, then connect the ground to a GND pin, the RXD pin of the client to the TXD of the host and the TXD pin of the client to the RXD of the host.
+The serial works by **NOT CONNECTING THE RED CABLE AT ALL**, then connect the ground to a GND pin, the RXD pin of the client to the TXD of the host and the TXD pin of the client to the RXD of the host.
 (In other words you need to connect the yellow/white cable to the TXD pin on the